syaffers/fuzzyvis-draft/README.md

 tensor; think of it as a list of third-order tensors.
 This is how the model was built to handle inputs during training, it's a technical thing.

-    Terminal window
+    # Terminal window
-    ===

     >>> image = image / 255.
     >>> model.predict(image.reshape(-1, 128, 128, 3))
     array([[ 0.,  1.,  0.,  0.,  0.,  0.,  0.,  0.]], dtype=float32)

 The division term before the prediction is to normalize the pixels to between 0 and 1 as this is how the model was originally trained.
-The output you see is a list of predictions, and the values are probabilities of a particular label.
-You can think of it as the confidence that the model has for a particular label.
+The output you see is an array of predictions, and the values are probabilities of a particular label.
+You can think of it as the confidence that the model has for each label.
 There are 8 labels, so there are 8 values in the output; we see one value which is exactly 1 and the rest are 0s.
 This means that the model is 100% confident that the label is "Label #2", which is a computer mouse.
 The list of labels are provided in an earlier section: Generating Barcharts with Bokeh.
 All we need to do with these values is pass it back to our `generate_barchart()` function and we will get the distribution of confidence values for each label.

 Let's jump back into the server code and load that model into the server.
 When the server runs, it loads the model into the backend, ready to predict when executed.
 To keep with the security refactoring updates we did earlier, we will provide the path to the model file in an environment variable.

-    server.py
+    # server.py
-    ===

     ...

     from numpy import pi, squeeze